elatov/elatov.github.io/_posts/2025-01-20-gentoo-converting-systemd-networkd-with-wpa_supplicant-to-networkmanager-with-iwd-and-iwlwifi-issues.md

 - [Freezing/Lag Spikes caused by iwlwifi [SOLVED]](https://bbs.archlinux.org/viewtopic.php?id=277833)
 - [After upgrading to Linux 5.18.11 from 5.18.9, My WiFi problems have](https://bbs.archlinux.org/viewtopic.php?pid=2048944)

-I tried a variety of options, and after changing I ran the following to apply the changes
+I tried a variety of options, and after changing the module parameters, I ran the following to apply the changes

 ```
 sudo rmmod iwlmvm iwlwifi
 sudo modprobe iwlwifi
 ```

 But the only thing that helped was `11n_disable=1`, but that would limit my speed to ~10mbps (similar issue is described [here](https://bbs.archlinux.org/viewtopic.php?id=278344) and [here](https://forum.manjaro.org/t/internet-speed-is-slow/103443/26?page=2)).
-So then as a quick test I only set this option `disable_11ac=0` and then my speeds went up:
+So then as a quick test I only set this option `disable_11ax=1` and then my speeds went up:

 ```
 > speedtest